 - Not balancing the carbs with protein and fat.
 Fruit and vegetables count as carbs.
 Protein and fat will make the smoothie more satiating and will help to balance the carbohydrates to support more stable blood sugar levels.

-- Adding in powders or smoothie enhancers, such as protein powders, that are denatured, poor quality, or contain artificial sweeteners.
-Don't overthink this -- try to stick to whole-food ingredients!
+- Adding in overly-processed powders or smoothie enhancers, such as protein powders, that are denatured, poor quality, or contain artificial sweeteners.

 - Overly relying on smoothies as a source of calories and/or vegetable intake.

 - Not taking the time to sit down and actually enjoy your smoothie.
 Not taking the time to eat and digest will wreck digestion and can feed pathogenic gut bacteria.
 See my previous post for more about this.